dell/common-github-actions/go-code-tester/README.md

 The `test-folder` is for specifying what folder to run the test command in.
 The default value is the current folder, `"."`

 The `skip-list` is an optional parameter.
 It should be a comma delimited string of package names to skip for the testing coverage criteria.

+The `package-list` is an optional parameter.
+It should be a comma delimited string of package names to run tests on.
+If not specified, all packages will be tested.